nvmwill/nexmo-developer/_tutorials/en/video/subscribe-streams/javascript/5-manage-subscriber-streams.md

     By default, the Subscriber displays a video disabled indicator when a `videoDisabled` event with this reason is dispatched and removes the indicator when the `videoDisabled` event with this reason is dispatched.
 You can control the display of this icon by calling the `setStyle()` method of the Subscriber, setting the `videoDisabledDisplayMode` property; or you can set the style when calling the `Session.subscribe()` method, setting the `style` property of the `properties` parameter.

-    This feature is only available in sessions that use the OpenTok Media Router (sessions with the [media mode](/video/guides/create-session#the-opentok-media-router-and-media-modes) set to routed), not in sessions with the media mode set to relayed.
+    This feature is only available in sessions that use the Media Router (sessions with the [media mode](/video/guides/create-session#the-media-router-and-media-modes) set to routed), not in sessions with the media mode set to relayed.

     When you publish a stream, you can prevent it from having its video disabled due to stream quality.
 Set `audioFallbackEnabled` to `false` in the `properties` object you pass into the [OT.initPublisher()](/sdk/stitch/video-js-reference/OT.html#initPublisher) method.